Sylvia Allen: Career

 She is a co-founder and co-owner of George Washington Academy, LLC, a charter school in Snowflake, Arizona.

 She served as a Navajo County Supervisor.

 A Republican party activist, in 2008 she was appointed to the Arizona State Senate following the departure of Senator Jake Flake.
 A resident of Snowflake, Arizona, she first represented the 5th legislative district.

 Following her appointment, she was elected in her own right in 2008.
 In the 2009–10 legislature, she was a member of four standing committees: Appropriations; Education Accountability and Reform; Natural Resources, Infrastructure, and Public Debt; and the Appropriations Subcommittee on Health and Welfare.
 She served as chair of the Appropriations Subcommittee on Health and Welfare for the Arizona Senate.

 Allen was a sponsor of a 2012 bill, SB 1127, that introduced shared parenting to Arizona.

 After the death of Chester Crandell, Allen was selected to replace him on the primary ballot and was elected to the Arizona State Senate District 6 seat in 2014, taking office on January 5, 2015.
 In the 2015 legislative session, Allen served on the Appropriations, Education, Government (Vice-Chair), Rural Affairs and Environment (Chair), Rules, Water and Energy (Vice-Chair) committees.
 She was selected by her caucus as President Pro tem.

 For the 2015-16 term, Allen served as President Pro Tem and as Chairman of the Senate Education Committee, where she has played a role in securing funding increases for Arizona universities and K-12 schools, the passage of Prop 123 ($3.5 billion increase in K-12 funding over 10 years), and was awarded Legislator of the Year by Arizona Community Colleges and Champion of Education by the Arizona School Administrators.
 Other awards Allen has won include Friend of the Family from the Arizona Family Project and Champion of the Taxpayer from Americans for Prosperity.
-Allen also has an "A" rating from the National Rifle Association.
+Allen also has an "A" rating from the NRA Political Victory Fund.
 Her term ended on January 1, 2017.
 In 2017, the American Conservative Union gave her a lifetime evaluation of 92%.

 Allen was defeated in her bid for re-election in 2020, losing to Wendy Rogers in the Republican primary.